SamuelsSantos/samuelssantos/README.md

 ### Contributor

   - **Life to Remind**

-   	Arctic Code Vault Contributor
    	Is a website for career-oriented Personal Strategic Planning.

 	- **Repository**: [LifeToRemind](https://github.com/eduqg/LifeToRemind)

   - **DelphiSpec**

-	DelphiSpec is a library for running automated tests written in plain language.
-	DelphiSpec was inspired by Cucumber and is using its own implementation of Gherkin.
+	DelphiSpec is a library for running automated tests written in plain language was inspired by Cucumber and is using its own implementation of Gherkin.

    	- **Repository**: [DephiSpec](https://github.com/SamuelsSantos/DelphiSpec)